-Essential oils are taken therapeutically in different ways.
+Essential oils are used therapeutically in different ways.
 But all of them are not necessarily safe for pregnant women.
 There are two important factors to know about when using essential oils while pregnant.
 First, you should avoid ingesting essential oils, and second, you need to understand the dilution rates to use them topically.

 It can be safe to use essential oils while pregnant but use caution during the first trimester.
 If you have any concerns please consult your Obstetrician.

-With that being said, over my years with essential oils—and four babies—I have done my research, consulted my doctor, and compiled a list of great essential oils that are safe to use during pregnancy.
+With that being said, over my years with essential oils—and SIX babies—I have done my research, consulted my doctor, and compiled a list of great essential oils that are safe to use during pregnancy.
 Read on for how to use my completely safe top ten essential oils during pregnancy.